Carnation, Washington

 Carnation (tultxʷ) is a city in King County, Washington, United States.
 It was historically known as Tolt and lies at the confluence of the Snoqualmie and Tolt rivers.

 The city is located east of Sammamish and south of Duvall on State Route 203.
 The population was 2,158 at the 2020 census.
 Prior to American settlement, the area was occupied by a large village of the Snoqualmie Tribe.
 It was the center of Snoqualmie society in the 19th century.
 After their removal to reservations, the city was resettled by Americans, who founded the city of Tolt in 1865.
 It became a thriving dairy town in the 20th century, eventually being renamed to Carnation in honor of the Carnation Evaporated Milk Company.
 After being renamed again back and forth twice, the name Carnation stuck.
-In the 1990s, the city became a bedroom community for the Seattle's Eastside.
+In the 1990s, the city became a bedroom community for the Seattle Eastside.

 History

 Snoqualmie settlement

 The Snoqualmie people have inhabited the Carnation area for more than 10,000 years.
 Prior to American settlement, the Snoqualmie had a large village spanning the Tolt River (tultxʷ) at its confluence with the Snoqualmie.
 This village was highly important as it was the second-largest village in the Snoqualmie river valley.
 The village also had the best natural defenses in the Snoqualmie river valley.

 The most important building in the village was the x̌alalʔtxʷ (lit. "marked house").
 The x̌alalʔtxʷ was a giant longhouse which served as a sort of capitol building, where council was held by both local elders and visiting leaders.
 It also was an education center for all the people living in the Snoqualmie valley.
 Elders taught valuable skills and knowledge, such as Snoqualmie language, customs, and laws.

 In the 19th century, the prominent Snoqualmie leader Patkanim (p̓əƛ̕qidəb) was born in this village.
 At this time, Snoqualmie society began to centralize into a chiefdom.
 During the colonial period, the village served as the de facto capital of the Snoqualmie chiefdom under Patkanim.